microsoft/qsharp/vscode/README.md

 - Snippet and sample support
 - Completions

-For more documentation and walkthroughs, see the wiki at <https://github.com/microsoft/qsharp/wiki>
+For more information about the QDK and Azure Quantum, visit [https://aka.ms/AQ/Documentation](https://aka.ms/AQ/Documentation).

 ## Contributing